Dutch bonus cap reform

-Significant developments are underway in the Dutch remuneration landscape for financial institutions.
-On 27 January 2026, the Dutch House of Representatives approved a legislative amendment that materially relaxes the longstanding strict Dutch bonus cap regime as included in the Dutch Financial Supervision Act (Wet op het Financieel Toezicht) (FMSA).
+The Dutch remuneration landscape for financial institutions will change significantly.
+On 19 May 2026, the Dutch Senate approved a legislative amendment that materially changes the longstanding strict Dutch bonus cap regime as included in the Dutch Financial Supervision Act (Wet op het Financieel Toezicht) (FMSA).
 The reform aligns Dutch rules more closely with the EU Capital Requirements Directive framework (CRD) and responds to industry concerns about competitiveness and talent attraction and retention.

 Meeting in conference room